The New Era of Relocation Travel

 In fact, there are now collaborative tools specific to almost every industry, making it possible for workers in a wide range of fields to work together on projects both synchronously and asynchronously.
 GitHub and Jira have made it possible for software developers to work together on code, regardless of geography.
 And platforms like Canva and Adobe Creative Cloud have made it easy for designers, marketers, and other creatives to collaborate on projects.

 What’s more, cloud computing and the rise of Software as a Service means most companies’ tech stacks are not tied to any one location.
 This gives employees the freedom to work from anywhere, without worrying about whether they’ll be able to access the tools and applications they need to use on a day-to-day basis.
-CRMs and ERPs can now be easily accessed from anywhere in the world, making it easy for sales teams and customer service reps to stay connected with their customers and team members outside the office.
+CRMs and ERPs can now be easily accessed from anywhere in the world, making it easy for sales team and customer service reps to stay connected with their customers and team members outside the office.

 The Cultural Shift Towards a Global Workforce